Tardigrades are known colloquially as water bears or moss piglets. They are eight-legged, semi-segmented micro-animal phyla of water-dwelling.

 The stylus is lost when the animal grinds, and a new pair is secreted from a pair of glands lying on either side of the mouth.

-The cord has one ganglion per segment, each producing lateral nerve fibres that run into the limbs.
+The cord has one ganglion per segment, each producing lateral nerve fibers that run into the limbs.
 Many species have a pair of rhabdomeric pigment-cup eyes, and many sensory bristles are on the head and body.

 Tardigrades can often be found by soaking a piece of moss in the water.